Artefaritaj/fpga-zynq/README.md

-Rocket Chip on Zynq FPGAs
+Boom and Rocket Chip on Zynq FPGAs
 =========================

 This repository contains the files needed to run the RISC-V [rocket chip](https://github.com/ucb-bar/rocket-chip) on